-If the applicant desires to act as lead for the project, the applicant must provide justification for this position.
-Certification from the State DOT, previous experience in delivering Federal Aid (Title 23) funded projects, and ability to satisfy FHWA project delivery requirements.
+It is typical for Central Federal Lands to act as the lead agency for duration of the project, from award through project completion.
+However, if the applicant desires to have a different agency act as lead for the project, the applicant must provide justification for this position, previous experience in delivering Federal Aid (Title 23) funded projects, and ability to satisfy FHWA project delivery requirements.